aFaneca/Dogs-Code-Challenge/README.md

 - [Material Components](https://material.io/develop/android/) for UI
 - [Coroutines](https://developer.android.com/kotlin/coroutines) for background work

+## UI
+I've been tinkering with Jetpack Compose for the past year now and I believe it'll be the future of native android development.
+I'm even currently [developing another project with Jetpack Compose](https://github.com/aFaneca/AFA-Score-Android) and it looks stabler than it ever did.
+However, for this specific project, I chose to go with XML views (+ ViewBinding), since they are still very popular industry-wide.

 ## Offline-first & pagination
 For these requirements, **Paging 3** immediately came to mind as a possible solution.
 I could, in theory, delegate all the pagination and offline support functionality to that library and let it handle the implementation details behind the scenes.